the-turing-way/the-turing-way/ACCESSIBILITY.md

 2. Openness is a means to enable people with broad backgrounds to get involved.
 Openness for openness' sake does that erase this fact.
 3. Access to commons is a question of mangagmenet - developing a collective commons is

+# Guidance for writing/drafting chapters
+[ Guidance for writing in an access-centered way ]

 ## How we work with Access-related Feedback
 Access-related feedback may be submitted via this anonymised form, which .